P&O Ferries: 2022 staff sacking

 On 24 March 2022, P&O Ferries CEO Peter Hebblethwaite confirmed before the Transport Select Committee of MPs that the management of the company acted unlawfully when it fired the crew members without consultation.
-Grant Shapps said that P&O Ferries should change the names of MS Spirit of Britain, MS Pride of Hull, MS Pride of Kent and MS Pride of Canterbury to remove all British references, were it found that P&O had broken the law.
+Grant Shapps said that P&O Ferries should change the names of Spirit of Britain, Pride of Hull, Pride of Kent and Pride of Canterbury to remove all British references, were it found that P&O had broken the law.
 Shapps confirmed that the ships concerned would only be able to operate following full training and subsequent inspection by the Maritime and Coastguard Agency.

 In March 2022, Shapps wrote to Hebblethwaite to give him "one final opportunity" to reinstate the 800 workers.
 Hebblethwaite declined to do so and confirmed his intention to remain in the CEO post despite two of the company's ships being impounded on safety grounds.

 The controversy also caused P&O Cruises, another company originally owned by P&O but which was divested in 2000 and acquired by Carnival Corporation & plc in 2003, to suffer public backlash and to embark on an advertising campaign to clarify their separate ownership from P&O Ferries.

 On 25 April 2022, it was reported that P&O Ferries was forced to reverse its attempt at pay cuts for the new workers.
 National Union of Rail, Maritime and Transport Workers, also known as RMT Union, received reports of seafarers being asked to sign new contracts with reduced payment.
 The union reported the company to the Maritime and Coastguard Agency, which made sure that the wages were not reduced.
 In November 2024, The Guardian reported that P&O Ferries' actions in 2022 cost the business £47 million.